-Sponsored by Strem Chemicals part of Ascensus Specialties
+Sponsored by Strem Catalog part of Ascensus Specialties

 The Strem Award for Pure or Applied Inorganic Chemistry is presented to a Canadian citizen or landed immigrant who has made an outstanding contribution to inorganic chemistry, demonstrating exceptional promise, while working in Canada.

 The 2023 winner of the Strem Chemicals Award for Pure or Applied Inorganic Chemistry is: